Contact information

 Cryptography and Computer Networks

-Day 2 of the course will introduce students to the principles of cryptography, properties of secure communication and methods of encryption/decryption.
+This session introduces students to the principles of cryptography, properties of secure communication and methods of encryption/decryption.
 Students will then be stepped through the fundamentals of computer networks, covering transport-layer services, UDP/TCP and IP protocol.

 Topics